ConnorBoulais/ObjectOriented-RocketVsUFO/README.md

 Rocket vs UFO
 =============

 Rocket Vs UFO is game built using java, that demonstrates inheritance, interfaces, and abstract classes.
+Built off of the Cal Poly CPE-203 base code

 ![](screenshots/gameboard.PNG)